wix-incubator/react-native-controllers/README.md

     onPress: function() {
       // on press event handler
     },
-    testID: "e2e_is_awesome" // optional, used to locate this view in end-to-end tests }],
+    testID: "e2e_is_awesome", // optional, used to locate this view in end-to-end tests
+    disabled: true // optional, fades the button color and disables the callback }],
   rightButtons: [] // similar format to leftButtons (optional) });